mainmatter/100-exercises-to-learn-rust/book/src/07_threads/09_bounded.md

 So far we've been using unbounded channels.\
 You can send as many messages as you want, and the channel will grow to accommodate them.\
-In a multi-producer single-consumer scenario, this can be problematic: if the producers enqueues messages at a faster rate than the consumer can process them, the channel will keep growing, potentially consuming all available memory.
+In a multi-producer single-consumer scenario, this can be problematic: if the producers enqueue messages at a faster rate than the consumer can process them, the channel will keep growing, potentially consuming all available memory.

 Our recommendation is to **never** use an unbounded channel in a production system.\